lucywyman/blog/source/content/if-i-were-a-boy.rst

 please email them to me at wyman[dot]lucy[at]gmail[dot]com.
 You can include your name if you'd like for me to include it in this post or submit it anonymously, and I will add it to this post as soon as possible.
-If you have any other questions or concerns, feels free to email me at that address as well.
+If you have any other questions or concerns, feel free to email me at that address as well.
 Have a lovely day!